eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 see 2th column for another cpp file

 ## Your turn to test
-You can now use this csv file to put our own function.
+You can now use this csv file to put your own function.
 If you want to use your own csv, put it in the folder /build/project and launch the main_louis with the file name on argument.
-The simpliest way is to clear our exemple in the data.csv and use it for your test.
+The simpliest way is to clear our exemple in the data.csv and use it for your test as the main_louis will use this file by default if it has any argument.
-Note that the lauch the main_louis will always read all the lignes and resolve for all the function in the CSV.
+Note that lauch the main_louis will always read all the lignes and resolve for all the function in the CSV.

 # Implementation (EMILIEN)
 ## Reader